EneaDim/flexsoc/README.md

 3. Run `make help_fsm` to see the guide for generating FSMs.

 ## 🧪 Tutorial\_1 - Basic FSM

+It generate an FSM example, and perform the whole flow.

 - `make fsm_tutorial TOP=fsm_example`
 1. Runs setup
 2. Copies example input files